Fordi/pi-cloud/Samba.md

         public=no
         hide unreadable=yes

+Each time you tweak `/etc/samba/smb.conf`, you'll need to restart Samba:

+* `sudo systemctl restart smbd`

+If you've messed with `netbios name` or `workgroup`, you'll also need to restart NMB:

+* `sudo systemctl restart nmbd`

+### Adding new Samba users / groups

+If you need to provide password-protected access for multiple users on your shares, you can create new users and groups.

+To create a user:

+* `sudo useradd -M -N cookie`
+* `sudo smbpasswd -a cookie`
+* Enter the user's new password

+To create a group (which can be referenced in `smb.conf` with a leading `@`):

+* `sudo groupadd cookiejar`

+To add a user to a group:

+* `sudo usermod -a -G cookiejar cookie`

+To delete a user

+* `sudo userdel cookie`

+Finally, to change a user's SMB password,

+* `sudo smbpasswd cookie`
+* Enter the user's new password

+See the headings above for how to set up a user- or group-resticted share.

 ## WSDD

 You'll find that Windows 10 computers can't see your Raspberry Pi, either locally or through the VPN.
 This is because Windows 10 no longer supports the NMB protocol for security reasons.
 To fix it, we have to install and configure `wsdd`: